Higher rank Segre integrals over the Hilbert scheme of points: Introduction

 Theorem \ref{p1} is proven by a direct geometric argument using Reider techniques \cite{R}, also employed in rank $1$ in \cite{voisin}.
 The crucial insight here is the identification of the optimal geometric setup for which the complicated Segre integrals become manageable.
 We will then show by a residue calculation that Theorems \ref{t1} and \ref{p1} are equivalent. .1in

 The analysis is quite intricate for Theorem \ref{conj2}, requiring in particular delicate excess calculations for Segre classes.
 The key statements are captured by the following \begin{theorem} Let $\pi: S\to X$ be the blowup of a $K3$ surface $X$ at a point, with exceptional divisor $E$.
-Let $V_0\to X$ be a spherical bundle of rank $2$, and set Assume that \begin{itemize} \item [(i)] If $k=n-2$, then \item [(ii)] If $k=n-1$, we have
+Let $V_0\to X$ be a rank $2$ bundle whose Mukai vector satisfies $\langle v_0, v_0\rangle=-2$.
+Set and assume that \begin{itemize} \item [(i)] If $k=n-2$, then \item [(ii)] If $k=n-1$, we have

 \end {itemize} \end{theorem} We finally show by a residue calculation that Theorems \ref{conj2} and \ref{t4} are equivalent.

 {